leonardorifeli/resume/Readme.md

 ## Academic education

+* Studing English - EnglishLive - Started at September/2016 - Finish'll at September/2017;
 * BA in Computer Engineering – UNISOCIESC – Started at February/2016 – Finished at July/2016 to study in UDESC;
 * BA in Computer Engineering – Logatti – Started at February/2015 – Transfer to **UNISOCIESC** at December/2015;
 * High school on E.E Ergilia Micelli – Finished at December/2013.